Health promotion and maintanance & Basic care and comfort

 24.

 A client is admitted to the hospital with a history of confusion.
-The client has difficulty remembering recent events and becomes disoriented when away from home.
-Which statement would provide the best reality orientation for this client?
+The nurse notes that the client has difficulty remembering recent events and becomes disoriented when away from home.
+Which statement would be the most effective to provide reality orientation for this client?

 25.

-When a client wishes to improve the appearance of their eyes by removing excess skin from the face and neck, the nurse should provide teaching regarding which of the following procedures?
+A client expresses a desire to improve the appearance of the eyes by removing excess skin from the face and neck.
+Which cosmetic procedure should the nurse provide teaching about?

 26.